 So let me say this straight:

-$100 or more for a relatively short post (250 to 500 words) is a fair rate for an expert freelance blogger.
+$300 or more for a relatively short post (under 1000 words) is a fair rate for an expert freelance blogger.

-A short post should ideally only take you an hour or so to write, leaving your hourly rate around the $100 mark and your annual income over $100,000 if you blog for 20 hours each week.
+A short post should ideally only take you two or three hours to write, leaving your hourly rate around the $100 mark and your annual income over $100,000 if you blog for 20 hours each week.

 If you provide something extra with your blogging service –your own photos and video clips, promotion on your social media, original source interviews—then you can charge more.